 As much as some of us may deride the's , and over-reliance on USB-C connections, its balance of screen quality, weight, battery life and performance had no Windows-based peer devices for a long time.
 But now that OLED displays are beginning to hit the market that balance is tipping a little.
-OLED delivers true blacks, which means high contrast, as well as a wide gamut and HDR that can rival or outperform the MacBook's Retina Display.
+OLED delivers true blacks, which means high contrast, as well as a wide gamut of colors and high dynamic range that can rival or outperform the MacBook's Retina Display.

 If you're drawn to a MacBook Pro for its featureless-slab aesthetic, Razer's your Windows go-to, especially now that the company's offering a model in Mercury White.
 It's priced similarly to the entry-level MacBook Pro model and should provide a similar level of performance.
 But the white version of the Razer only comes with a 1,980x1,080-pixel screen and is limited to an i7-8750H processor, relatively small 512GB SSD and 16GB RAM.
 It also weighs a half pound more.

-If you're willing to go with black, you can get a 4K, 100% Adobe RGB screen (I haven't tested it for accuracy, though) and a GeForce RTX 2070 for $2,900.
-That's more expensive than the comparable MacBook configuration (around $2,700), but it's far more gameworthy.
+If you're willing to go with black, you can get a 4K, 100% Adobe RGB screen and a GeForce RTX 2070 for $2,900.
+That's more expensive than the comparable MacBook configuration (around $2,700), but it's a much better gaming laptop.
 Battery longevity is pretty meh, however, and with the 4K screen it's even worse.
 Read our Razer Blade 15 Advanced review.

 Dell's is a 13.3-inch laptop that's so trimmed up that the body is basically the size of an older 11.6-inch laptop.
 Being part of the company's XPS line means both its chassis and components are top notch for its class, so you're getting great battery life and performance, too.
 Power delivery is via USB-C and it comes with a MicroSD reader and headphone jack.
 Read our Dell XPS 13 (2020) review.